LOTUS mouthpieces are

 Orchestral and classical players who feel comfortable switching from the Bach 1C to the 1XL2/Brass.
 Any instrument will sound easier, and even though the sound coming out of the bell is louder than before, the effort required to do so is reduced by 5-10%. if you prefer the rich sound of the 1C, but want a smaller rim, no problem.
 Simply choose XL2 cups with your preferred rim size.

-For solo/principal players in orchestras and wind bands
+For soloists/principal players in orchestras and brass bands

 With a Lotus mouthpiece, the pitch in the upper register will not be flat and you will not have to think about changing fingers.
 This is very important for success in certain passages such as Mahler's 6th, the Alpine Symphony, and many film scores.
 We have also received feedback from piccolo trumpet players who have switched to XL2 cups because of the ease of tuning and accessibility of the upper register.